mumtaz2029/devops-exam-app/README.md

-I have Watched the video : https://youtu.be/BScNFDBdE7M and learned how to deploy a 3-tier-application (based on docker compose intigrated with Jenkins)
+I have Watched the Youtube video : https://youtu.be/BScNFDBdE7M and learned how to deploy a 3-tier-application (based on docker compose intigrated with Jenkins)

-I’ll put it into a clean copy-paste format without extra formatting.

 TROUBLESHOOTING AND CHALLENGES FACED DURING 3-TIER APPLICATION DEPLOYMENT